Capitol Riots Were A Cover For Assassination Plots, Journalist Says

 “It’s now clear that the noise and chaos of the ‘riot’ and demonstration were strategic cover for one or more meticulously planned assassination plots.
 And they got in.
 What or who stopped them?
 Why didn’t they succeed?” she tweeted.

 As reported by BBC, Michael Sherwin, U.S. Attorney for the District of Columbia, said Tuesday that over 160 case files linked to the Capitol riots have been opened.
-In addition, 70 people were charged at the time of his comments.
+In addition, 70 people had been charged at the time of his comments.
 However, he noted that some of the misdemeanors charges could be upgraded to felonies linked to conspiracy and sedition.

 Whether Jardin’s theory is true or not, assassination plots have allegedly become a concern for American law enforcement in the wake of the riots.
 According to HuffPost, Capitol Police briefed Democrats on Monday about three potential forthcoming plans to overthrow the government, one of which involves blocking Democrats from entering the U.S. Capitol and assassinating some of them.